 Alameda CTC was created in July 2010 by the merger of the Alameda County Congestion Management Agency (ACCMA) and the Alameda County Transportation Improvement Authority (ACTIA), to streamline operations, eliminate redundancies and save taxpayers’ dollars.
 As a result of the merger, Alameda CTC is able to implement more cost-effective methods for planning, funding and delivering programs and projects that benefit Alameda County residents and businesses.

 Alameda CTC has assumed all duties of the ACCMA and ACTIA.
 As successor to ACTIA, Alameda CTC delivers the Expenditure Plan for Measure B, the half-cent sales tax approved by 81.5 percent of county voters in 2000.
 The Expenditure Plan contains a number of capital projects-including freeway widening, interchange improvements, high-occupancy vehicle (HOV) lanes, BART extensions and transit station development-as well as programs for local street and road improvements (fixing potholes), special transportation services for seniors and disabled individuals, bicycle and pedestrian safety, and transit operations.

 In assuming the duties of ACCMA, Alameda CTC coordinates countywide transportation planning and attracts state and federal funding for project implementation.

-The public is invited to participate at Board and Committee meetings, to help us create, maintain and expand mobility improvements in Alameda County.
+The public is invited to participate at Commission and committee meetings to help us create, maintain and expand mobility improvements in Alameda County.